Near-death studies

-Near-death studies is a field of psychology and psychiatry that studies the physiology, phenomenology and after-effects of the near-death experience (NDE).
-The field was originally associated with a distinct group of North American researchers that followed up on the initial work of Raymond Moody, and who later established the International Association for Near-death Studies (IANDS) and the Journal of Near-Death Studies.
+Near-death studies is a field of research that studies the near-death experience (NDE).
+The field was originally associated with a distinct group of North American researchers that followed up on the initial work of Raymond Moody, and who later established the International Association for Near-Death Studies (IANDS) and the Journal of Near-Death Studies.
 Since then the field has expanded, and now includes contributions from a wide range of researchers and commentators worldwide.
 Research on near-death experiences is mainly limited to the disciplines of medicine, psychology and psychiatry.